 She is an early investor in US transformative technology champions including SpaceX and SparkCognition which have significantly strengthened our national security posture in space and AI, and Lynk, which demonstrated in 2019 the first “cell tower in space” and is on a mission to bridge the connectivity gap for 88 million Americans living in rural areas and 2 billion people globally.

-In addition to her investing activities, she was instrumental in beamed energy becoming a part of NASA’s technology roadmap in 2015, as cofounder of Escape Dynamics ranked third of the “Top 10 World’s Most Innovative Space Companies” by Fast Company, and whose technology was featured in Scientific American as “World Changing Idea”.
-She also started and built out “Entrepreneurs for Hillary”, a nation-wide entrepreneur’s network in support of Hillary Clinton which became a fundraising driving force in the 2016 US Presidential campaign.
+She was instrumental in beamed energy propulsion becoming a part of NASA’s technology roadmap in 2015, as cofounder of Escape Dynamics ranked third of the “Top 10 World’s Most Innovative Space Companies” by Fast Company, and whose technology was featured in Scientific American as a “World Changing Idea”.
+She is a regular speaker at the National Space Symposium, and keynoted major space conferences.

 She founded and built-out “Entrepreneurs for Hillary”, a nationwide entrepreneur’s network which became a fundraising force in the 2016 US Presidential campaign (85 fundraisers hosted across 15 states).
 She also became the top individual campaign fundraiser in the state of Texas.

 On the policy front, she has contributed her expertise to Council on Foreign Relations study groups on transformative technologies and US Policy towards Asia.
 She briefed members of the US Senate on commercial space.
 She was invited by the State Department to brief the foreign media pool at the Democratic National Convention where she championed entrepreneurship and the need of an economy that works for all.
 She has presided over policy discussions on topics ranging from national security with Michelle Flournoy to US-China relations with Ambassador Gary Locke, and regularly participates in international policy forums.